 I’d become entirely absorbed by pool.
 I watch pool videos and streaming events online as often as I can, I search for other pool players’ blogs, I watch other players at the hall, I listen to the instructors when they’re giving lessons.
 Then I started this blog to document my own progress, achievements and failures alike.

 At one point I played 4 nights a week, between various leagues.
-I’m currently an SL6/7 in APA (though I don’t play in the handicap league anymore), I still play APA Masters and I play in the in-house league at Cue & Cushion as an A. I’m playing with a Treadway Custom Cue and I scored a sweet deal from Mike Fieldhammer on a Predator BK2 with an OBBreak shaft.
+I quickly climbed to SL6/7 in APA (before I realized I enjoyed playing pool more than waiting to play) and played APA Masters for a time.
+I also played in the in-house league at Cue & Cushion as an “A”, compared to the rest of the field.
+I’m currently playing with a Treadway Custom Cue and I scored a sweet deal from Mike Fieldhammer on a Predator BK2 with an OBBreak shaft.
+This cue pairing has remained the same since about 2012.